Mind games: Populists' 'downward spiral' to unhappiness – DW – 08/28/2024

 Each time, the respondents were asked to measure their subjective perceptions of personal and financial well-being — how they felt about the past year and the year to come — on a scale.

-This is what psychologists call internal referencing: there is no comparison with other people, it's just your perception of yourself.
-The researchers said this would give them more precise data.
-But this may in fact be where the study comes unstuck.
+This is what psychologists call internal referencing: there is no comparison with others; it's just your perception of yourself.
+The researchers said this would give them more precise data, but this may, in fact, be where the study comes unstuck.

 "That part of the study is shaky, to be frank.
-I don't think you can make any kind of assessment of how you are without making social comparisons," said Fathali Moghaddam, a professor of psychology at Georgetown University's Berkely Center in Washington D.C, US.
-Moghaddam was involved in the study.
+I don't think you can make any kind of assessment of how you are without making social comparisons," said Fathali Moghaddam, a professor of psychology at Georgetown University's Berkely Center in Washington DC who was involved in the study.

-Any sense of happiness or unhappiness, Moghaddam said, has to be discussed in relation to the threats people feel.
+Moghaddam said any sense of happiness or unhappiness must be discussed in relation to the threats people feel.

 That may indeed motivate one to join a populist movement.
 That feeling of "taking a stance" can lead to a positive sense of well-being — "I'm taking back control!"